Coding for Kids

 • 14

-Bonus: Build a simple web game (Ex50–52)
+Bonus: simple web game

 227,900֏139,900֏

-/ for the 14-week course
+/ 14-week course

-• All 14 weeks of instruction (~35 hours)
+• 14 weeks of instruction

-• All course materials & projects
+• All materials included

-• Access to GitHub Classroom
+• GitHub Classroom access

-Is this course suitable for absolute beginners?
+Is this OK for beginners?

 Do we need a powerful computer?